 Happy Birthday to Red Rock!

-On this day, November 16, 1990, The Red Rock National Conservation Area was born.
+On November 16, 1990, The Red Rock National Conservation Area was born.
 We think back on all our great memories with gratitude to those who had the vision to protect her with this highest of designations in the BLM.
 Today we can give back with three easy birthday gifts for Red Rock.
 We can Advocate, Participate, and Donate to show some love to our beautiful National Conservation Area!

 red rock B-day Gift #1: Advocate

 For most of Red Rock NCA’s 30th year, Save Red Rock has been working with Senator Catherine Cortez Masto’s office to include an important conservation expansion in the SNEDCA Bill.
 Representative Dina Titus has also introduced this bill to the House.
 This provision would expand the Red Rock Canyon National Conservation Area by 50,000 acres for much needed protection.
 The Southern Nevada Conservation and Economic Development Act [SNEDCA] has been heard in congress and we are waiting to see what they will do with it.
 You can write your support here to help give Red Rock 50,000 acres of protection!

 Ask Nevada’s Congressional Delegation to support the Red Rock expansion in the SNEDCA Bill